jhlynn95/Readme-Gen/README.md

 ## Usage

-The app will ask the user what they would want on their project's README file, from title, description, license, table of contents, usage, install, contributing, tests, and questions.
-And it will ask at the end if the user wants to rename the MD file to something else, by default it is README.md.
+This application will ask the user what they would want on their project's README file, from title, description, license, table of contents, usage, install, contributing, tests, and questions.
 Once the user Enters, then their generated MD file will be displayed in the dist folder. <br />
 [Video on how to generate README.md file](https://user-images.githubusercontent.com/109389786/213544192-a008e077-614d-4b55-85e9-e41bfbac9219.mp4)